Witch Island: Donation to Maine Audubon Society

-1/3 of Witch Island to a Non-Profit
+1/3 of Witch Island to a non-profit

 Jane released approximately 1/3 of Witch Island to the non-profit, Maine Coast Heritage Trust.
 The benefit property occupied the western third of the island.
 She did so on October 20, 1983.
 The release was officially filed on October 31, 1983.
 One could easily surmise they planned to file the transaction for the portion of Witch Island on Halloween with a bit of humor.

 With the passage of the Tax Reform Act of 1986, tax brackets got lowered which would make donations less valuable.
 Jane donated Witch Island to the Maine Audubon Society for a sanctuary in the October 29, 1986.
 Like the prior transaction, Jane donated Witch Island just in time for Halloween, maybe with a smile.
 She did this to beat the December 31 deadline in order to maximize her donation.
 Eleven lots got sold or donated in 1986, including Witch Island, totaling $1.4 million.

-The Maine Audubon Society had 3 offers for land donations in 1986.
+The Maine Audubon Society had three offers for land donations in 1986.
 They accepted only one: Witch Island.
 Jane loved her island and wanted it protected forever.
-"I've been looking for a long time for institution to keep my island forever and ever," she says, "I care so much about the place, I want to keep it beautiful.
+"I've been looking for a long time for institution to keep my island forever and ever," she said; "I care so much about the place, I want to keep it beautiful.
 I'm very grateful that Maine Audubon will make a sanctuary out of Witch Island so, I can still go back there."